 When users connect to a website using TLS or SSL, certain authentication standards are activated.
 In other words, your browser asks the website server to confirm its identity.
 During this authentication process, certification authorities like VeriSign or Symantec verify the registration and identity of the server.
 This ensures the website and server are secure and set up to protect user data.

 Now that you have a better understanding of encryption and how this technology provides secure access to websites, consider taking it one step further.
-Take SiteLock’s free Risk Score Scan now to get detailed information on your site’s overall health and security or contact us for more details about our products and services.
+Contact SiteLock today and ask about our free Risk Score Scan now to get detailed information on your site’s overall health and security or contact us for more details about our products and services.